diballesteros/blog-posts/developer-blog-nuzlocke-tracker-part-four-deploying-pwa-to-app-stores.md

 ![Microsoft Store Listing](https://cdn.hashnode.com/res/hashnode/image/upload/v1649284283236/5N4gRL6Dz.png)

 ## Bonus

 Decided to also deploy to the Amazon Appstore as the majority of the extra work with descriptions, in-app screenshots was already done with the other store listings and for this, you only have to route to the respective webpage:

 ![Amazon](https://cdn.hashnode.com/res/hashnode/image/upload/v1649284284657/FBgJnSklc.png)

-Ending Thoughts
 Updating them is as easy as generating new files with PWABuilder and redeploying them.

-And that’s it!
-If you have any questions regarding the process of PWA to app stores let me know in the comments below.